Shopping in Athens - A Detailed Guide on Shopping in the Greek Capital

 Must Buy: Second-hand luxury brand collection from Preloved

 If you get exhausted from wandering around the street markets and simply wish to shop without tiring your legs out, you can head out to one of the opulent malls in the city and complete your shopping spree.
-A good piece of advice will be to begin at The Mall Athens in Marousi.
-The largest shopping centre in the city, so it's the complete package.
+A piece of good advice will be to begin at The Mall Athens in Marousi.
+The largest shopping center in the city, so it's the complete package.
 Spread across four levels, it has numerous international and emerging Greek brand outlets, a bowling alley, an arcade, big screen theatres, food courts, and Athen's one and only Lego Play Factory.
 Next on the list is the outdoor mall of McArthur Glen, the perfect place to get the best prices on luxurious brands like Versace.
-Another hot favourite is Athens Metro Mall.
-Located right next to Agios Dimitrios metro station, it houses over 80 commercial shops including brands like Zara Home, Toi et Moi, Oysho and a grand footwear store called Tsakiris Mallas.
+Another hot favorite is Athens Metro Mall.
+It is located next to Agios Dimitrios metro station and houses over 80 commercial shops, including brands like Zara Home, Toi et Moi, Oysho, and a grand footwear store called Tsakiris Mallas.

 If you think this is where the list ends, you are wrong.
 There is a flea market in Piraeus that is held every Sunday.
-You can explore the alleys of Plaka, where you will find cute little shops selling hand painted bags and postcards.
-Then there is the food market on Evripidou Street, where you will find dried fruits and herbs of all kinds.
+You can explore the alleys of Plaka, where you will find cute little shops selling hand-painted bags and postcards.
+Then there is the food market on Evripidou Street, where you will find dried fruits and herbs.
 What other agoras did you find worth exploring?
 Drop a comment below!